Martin's Seminoles keep going; Nos. 3, 4 national seeds out | New Country 923

 They batted .375 in the three games, and 1-2-3 batters Mike Salvatore, Reese Albert and Drew Mendoza combined to bat .512 (22 of 43) with three homers and four doubles.

 Florida State (39-21) heads to the super regionals for an NCAA-leading 17th time and need one more win to keep alive Martin’s streak of never winning fewer than 40 games in a season.
-The Seminoles will play LSU or Southern Mississippi in a best-of-three series this weekend, with the winner advancing to the College World Series in Omaha, Nebraska.

-Martin has made it to the CWS 16 times, but has never won a national title.
+If the Seminoles win their super regional, Martin would make his 17th trip to the CWS and get a last chance to win his first national title.

 “It’s about these young men.
 It’s not about me,” Martin said.
 “I want very much — very much — for them to go to Omaha.”

-Auburn is going to the super regionals a second straight year after Bailey Horn and Cody Greenhill combined on a three-hitter in a 4-1 win over Georgia Tech.
-The Tigers will play at North Carolina, which won its regional for the second straight year, scoring four runs in the first inning on its way to a 5-2 victory over Tennessee.

-Duke, like Atlantic Coast Conference rival Florida State, was a 3-seed and one of the last four teams picked for the tournament.
-The Blue Devils, in supers a second year in a row, got a home run and four RBIs from Kyle Gallagher in a 4-1 win over Texas A&M.
+Duke, like Florida State, was a No. 3 regional seed and went 3-0 after being among the last four teams selected for the 64-team tournament.
+The Blue Devils are in supers a second year in a row after getting a home run and four RBIs from Kyle Gallagher in a 4-1 win over Texas A&M.

-Texas Tech’s Cameron Warren hit a three-run homer in the first inning and Bryce Bonnin and John McMillon combined to hold Dallas Baptist to five hits and strike out 12 in a 3-0 win that locked up the Red Raiders’ second straight trip to super regionals and fourth in six years.

 NOW THAT’S GRAND